U.S. lawmakers ask Blinken for briefing on Nord Stream 2 natgas pipeline

 The representatives asked Blinken for a briefing with State Department officials to inform them of the status of the report and their assessment of possible sanctionable activity of vessels believed to be helping to finish the project.

-State Department spokesman Ned Price told reporters last week that “sanctions are only one” of many tools and that the department will work closely with allies and partners to reinforce European energy security and to safeguard against “predatory behavior”.
-The department did not immediately respond to a request about the requested briefing.
+A State department spokesperson said on Wednesday: “As a general matter we don’t comment on communications with Congress.”
+Spokesman Ned Price told reporters last week that “sanctions are only one” of many tools and that the department will work closely with allies and partners to reinforce European energy security and to safeguard against “predatory behavior”.

+The U.S. representatives listed here 15 ships in the letter that are "possibly engaged" in laying pipelines or related activities since Jan.
+1 when the latest U.S. sanctions became law, including the Russia flagged vessels, the Ivan Sidorenko, the Murman, and Fortuna.
+The Trump administration slapped measures, under an earlier sanctions law, on the Fortuna on its last full day in charge.

 Gazprom insists the project will be completed in 2021.